Estimated reading time: 5 minutes

 Do you want to work for someone else?
 You’ll need to know how the California licensing process works.
 In most states, they classify by experience.
 They’ll have licenses for journeymen and master electricians.

-Each license requires a certain amount of hours worked, on the job training, and you need to pass an exam.
+Each license requires a certain amount of hours worked and on-the-job training, and you need to pass an exam.

 You want to have something to work towards and set career goals for yourself.
 Write down what you want your career as an electrician to look like and what you want your day-to-day activities to be.